-- 1. Select your sport and click on the "Login" button on the right side of the screen inside the "WNSL" banner. - 2.
+- 1. Select your sport and click on the "Login" button on the right side of the screen inside the "WNSL" banner.
 Enter your username and password.
 If you do not remember your username and password, please click on the "Forgot Username and Password" button to get a reminder.
-PLEASE DO NOT CREATE A NEW ACCOUNT.
-If you have changed your email address or are unable to receive a password reminder, please send an e-mail to support@bluesombrero.com for help. - 3.
-Once you have logged in to your account, click the "Volunteer" tab and click on the "Add / Remove Volunteer Roles" link that appears. - 4.
-Select the sport for which you wish to volunteer. - 5.
-Select the role in the appropriate division for which you wish to volunteer. - 6.
-Enter all required information and submit the registration by clicking "Next." - 7.
+PLEASE DO NOT CREATE A NEW ACCOUNT. - 2.
+Once you have logged in to your account, click the "Volunteer" tab on the left side of your account and click on the "Find Volunteer Roles" link that appears. - 3.
+Select the sport for which you wish to volunteer. - 4.
+Select the role in the appropriate division for which you wish to volunteer. - 5.
+Enter all required information and submit the registration by clicking "Next." - 6.
 Your volunteer role should now appear on your "My Account" screen.